erenpinaz/insurance-case/README.md

 ------------------------------------
 - Assumed that business rules like insurance cost thresholds could change in the future.
 So I've created application-wide constants for product types and all the relevant business rules in order to achieve some degree of configurability.
 I then used these constants in calculation and tests.
-I avoided declaring variables like isProductTypeSmartphone, etc.

 TASK5 - FEATURE3 (SURCHARGE ENDPOINT)
 ------------------------------------
 - Assumed that a surcharge rate should be a percentage of some value.
 In this case I've chosen sales price of the product.
 - Assumed that a surcharge rate should be in some range (e.g. 200% of sales price would be a bit too much).
-Added validations to prevent creating unrealistic rate values that might eventually upset our customers.
+Added validations to prevent creating unrealistic rate values that might eventually upset our stakeholders.
 - Assumed that emulating a key-value store (C# ConcurrentDictionary with immutable primitive type) instead of running a docker container would be better for demonstration purposes.
 As an outcome of this decision, uploaded rates are not  persistent and will  be wiped-out as soon as the application restarts (Discussed with the stakeholders).
 I also decided not to use EntityFramework because I was planning to use a NoSQL DB in production.
 - Assumed that creating a surcharge rate should be an upsert.
-- Assumed that creating a surcharge should be allowed even when the product type is non-insurable.
+- Assumed that creating a surcharge rate should be allowed even when the product type is non-insurable.
 There is a trade-off between making an additional API call and creating some unnecessary data.
-Making an additional API call in a high-traffic endpoint could be problematic.
+Making an additional API call in a high-traffic endpoint could be a problem.

 FUTURE IMPROVEMENTS
 ------------------------------------